diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 **Move Fast vs Do It Right Dilemma**
 The tension between rapid iteration and delivery versus quality and stability.

+**MySQL**
+An open-source relational database management system known for its speed, reliability, and ease of use, widely used for web applications and data warehousing.

 **Multi-Factor Authentication (MFA)**
 An authentication method requiring multiple verification factors.

 ## N

+**Netty**
+An asynchronous event-driven network application framework for rapid development of maintainable high-performance protocol servers and clients in Java.

+**Nim**
+A statically typed compiled systems programming language that combines successful concepts from mature languages like Python, Ada, and Modula with efficiency and expressiveness.

 **Null Validations**
 A defensive programming practice of checking for null or undefined values before accessing or manipulating data to prevent runtime errors.